mittulmandhan/bidding-server/README.md

 __Problem:__ Close auction as soon as duration ends and send email to winner

 __Possible Solutions__
-##### 1. _MongoDB + Kafka_
+##### 1. MongoDB + Kafka
 Using Mongo db and kafka together and set ttl to so that when auction duration ends it will be deleted from database and send message to kafka to send email message to email service

 Reason to Reject: This approach will delete the auction from database once the duration ends

-##### 2. _RabbitMQ_
+##### 2. RabbitMQ
 Passing messages to RabbitMQ with delayed execution parameter so that it initiates when auction is over

 Reason to Reject: Auctions can last for hours and storing messages in message broker is not a good practice

-##### 3. _AWS Lambda + RabbitMQ_
+##### 3. AWS Lambda + RabbitMQ
-Using lambda delayed execution and RabbitMQ together so that when auction ends lambda will start its operation make necessary changes in the database and send message to RabbitMQ to send winner email.
+Using lambda delayed execution and RabbitMQ together so that when ends lambda will start its operation make necessary changes in the database and send message to RabbitMQ to send winner email.

 Reason to Reject:

-##### 4. _Async + RabbitMQ_
+##### 4. Async + RabbitMQ
 Executing asynchronous threads that will wait till auction duration ends and then close the auction and send message to RabbitMQ to send winner email.

 Reason to reject: Closing the program will terminate all the asynchronous threads that are waiting to close their corresponding auctions.

-##### 5. _Spring Scheduler + RabbitMQ_
+##### 5. Spring Scheduler + RabbitMQ
 Scheduling a job every 20 sec to close all the running auctions that are expired and send message to rabbitmq to send winner email.
-In this approach, situation might occur where auction duration has ended but still the status is Running so to cop up with we can add an additional condition in bidding service to check if the auction has expired or not if it is expired no bid can be placed against this auction.
+In this approach, situation might occur where auction duration has ended but still the status is Running so to cop up with that we can add an additional condition in bidding service to check if the auction has expired or not.If the auction is expired no bid can be placed against this auction.

 Reason to Accept: Every auction will be closed sooner or later even if one job fails next job will compensate.
 Additional condition will prevent users to bid on an expired auction even if it is not closed.